-I’ve been to Big Deal Clothing (above), Pets and Puzzles, the Carousel Cafe, Mickeys Bedding, Kays Fish and Chips and Steves Chippy, Masons Amusements, Cleveleys Kitchens and the Bookmark shop – they’re all listed in the donation roll call at the left.
+I’d been to Big Deal Clothing (above), Pets and Puzzles, the Carousel Cafe, Mickeys Bedding, Kay’s Fish and Chips and Steve’s Chippy, Masons Amusements, Cleveleys Kitchens and the Bookmark shop.
+They’re all listed in the donation roll call.

-Then I met with the Chief Executive and Leader of Wyre Council and some of the local Councillors who were out and about looking at the projects which the Shaping your Neighbourhood Funding has been allocated to – and of course our clock has received a £5000 grant.
+Then I met with the Chief Executive and Leader of Wyre Council and some of the local Councillors who were out and about looking at the projects which the Shaping your Neighbourhood Funding has been allocated to.
+Of course our clock has received a £5000 grant.
 They were really pleased that everyone has been involved with and enjoyed taking part in this community project to restore and retain the last little bit of old Cleveleys.

 Back at the ranch, the very nice man with the cherry picker had said he would be able to come along and help out if it was OK with his boss, so I made a phone call to David Grassie (another very nice man) and we have lift off!